-U.S. banking regulators published a final Basel II rule in December 2007, which was intended to be more risk sensitive than Basel I and eventually replace Basel I for large and internationally active U.S. banks, including the Firm.
+U.S. banking regulators published a final Basel II rule in December 2007, which was intended to be more risksensitive than Basel I and eventually replace Basel I for large and internationally active U.S. banks, including the Firm.
 The Firm has been reporting Basel II capital ratios in parallel to the banking agencies since 2008.
-In July 2013, U.S. federal banking agencies approved an interim final rule implementing further revisions to the Capital Accord in the U.S.; such further revisions are commonly referred to as "Basel III."
+In October 2013, U.S. federal banking agencies approved an interim final rule implementing further revisions to the Capital Accord in the U.S.; such further revisions are commonly referred to as "Basel III."
 Basel III is comprised of an Advanced and a Standardized Approach.
-For large and internationally active banks, including the Firm, the Basel III Advanced Approach will replace Basel II commencing January 1, 2014, and the Basel III Standardized Approach will become effective over a transitional period commencing January 1, 2014.

-Pursuant to the requirements of the Dodd-Frank Act, the Firm upon exiting the Basel III Advanced Approach parallel run will be required to calculate regulatory capital ratios under both the Standardized and Advanced Approaches.
+For large and internationally active banks, including the Firm, both the Basel III Advanced and Standardized Approaches will become effective commencing January 1, 2014.
+Prior to full implementation of the Basel III Advanced Approach, the Firm will be required to complete a qualification period ("parallel run") of at least four consecutive quarters during which it needs to demonstrate that it meets the requirements of the rule to the satisfaction of its U.S. banking regulators.
+Pursuant to the requirements of the Dodd-Frank Act, the Firm, upon exiting the Basel III Advanced Approach parallel run, will be required to calculate regulatory capital ratios under both the Standardized and Advanced Approaches.
 The Firm's capital adequacy will be evaluated against the approach that results in the lower ratio.